wp-plugins/iq-block-country/readme.txt

 = 1.0.7 =
 * The plugin now detects if your IP address is blocked by MaxMind when downloading the GeoIP database and if so has an adjusted error message.
+* New option: New checkbox to allow you to not block users that are logged in despite if they come from a blocked country.
+Use wisely :-)

 = 1.0.6 =
 * Fixed error when not being able to download the GeoIP.dat.gz file from Maxmind it would not display the correct path.